rockset/rockset-js/packages/cli/README.md

 * [Commands](#commands)
 <!-- tocstop -->

-# Installation
+# Download & Installation Instructions

-Mac/Linux installation (recommended):
+## Using `curl` (Recommended):

+This standalone installation is ideal for most environments as it contains its own Node.js binary and automatically updates.
+However, it is **not Windows compatible**.

 ```
 curl https://rockset-cli-artifacts.s3-us-west-2.amazonaws.com/install-standalone.sh | bash
 ```

-**Make sure you restart your terminal to complete installation**
+Running this script requires sudo access. **Be sure to restart your command line one the installation is completed.**

+## Using `npm` (Not Recommended):

-You can also install the `@rockset/cli` package directly from NPM.
-This isn't recommended, as the package will not be able to autoupdate.
-Make sure you are on Node 10.x or 12.x before attempting this.
+As a standalone Node.js binary, you can also install the `@rockset/cli` package directly from `npm`.
+However, it is strongly recommended that you use another installation method as the package will not be able to autoupdate and requires you to use your system's version of Node.js.
+If you choose to use this installation method, ensure you are on Node.js 10.x or 12.x before attempting it.

 ```
 npm install -g @rockset/cli